 Meaning: Uncomfortable, Annoyed, Stressed

 Clicking is another common sound in leopard geckos, but it isn’t quite as positive.
 Leopard geckos often click whenever they feel uncomfortable, annoyed, or stressed.
 You will often hear younger geckos clicking more than older ones simply because they have not yet grown accustomed to humans.

 Most likely, your leopard gecko will click whenever you are handling them, after they have eaten, or before they shed.
 Remember, this is a stressed noise.
 Once you hear this noise, stop whatever you are doing to let the gecko relax.

 Meaning: Threatened, Stressed

-Barking isn’t quite as common as clicking, but it is a sign that your gecko is stressed as well.
+Barking isn’t quite as common as clicking, but it is also a sign that your gecko is stressed.
 In many ways, barking will sound like clicking, but it has a slightly hoarser sound.
 Barking is less common than clicking because it is a more serious response.
 Geckos often bark when they feel they are in direct danger, not just when they are uncomfortable or annoyed.